Residue sums for superconformal indices: Residue sums for elliptic hypergeometric integrals

 In this section, we consider a slightly different set of elliptic hypergeometric integrals, which are well-poised but not very-well-poised.
 More specifically, we look at the following special cases of \eqref{eq:well-poised-elliptic-hypergeom}:\footnote{The distinction with the very-well-poised integral is that $1/\G(x^{\pm2})$ is replaced by $1/\G(x^{\pm})$.}

 with the balancing condition $\prod_{\a=1}^Aa_\a^2=(pq)^{A-1}$.
 As in the previous section, we note that the integral is independent of $\epsilon=0,1$, where $\e=0$ corresponds to a gauge singlet projection with the full measure and $\epsilon=1$ with the reduced measure.
-Evaluating this general integral is mostly motivated by the example of the $\cN=4$ $SU(2)$ SYM theory, which corresponds to the case $A=3$ (see, \textit{e.g.}, Section \ref{ssec:examples}).
+Evaluating this general integral is mostly motivated by the example of the $\cN=4$ $SU(2)$ SYM theory, which corresponds to the case $A=3$ (see, \textit{e.g.}, Section \ref{ssec:sc-gauge-theory-inds}).

-Similar to the previous section, we evaluate this integral as the residue sum.
+Similar to the previous section, we evaluate this integral through residues.
 We make the same assumptions on the parameters as described there, such that $\cP(x)$ has simple poles inside the unit circle at $a_\a p^kq^l$, for $k,l\in\Z_{\geq0}$, which accumulate at the origin.
 Ignoring the origin for now, we evaluate the residue sum as

 For odd $A=2B+1$, we can express this residue sum as

 where we used \eqref{eq:elliptic-shifted-shift} and the definition of the well-poised elliptic hypergeometric summand \eqref{eq:defn-wp-elliptic-hypergeom-series}, and we defined